sinaghadermarzi/XRRpred-docker/README.md

 # XRRpred-docker
-docker version of the XRRpred : predictor of resolution and r-free in protein X-ray crystallography
+This is the docker version of the [XRRpred](http://biomine.cs.vcu.edu/servers/XRRPred/) : predictor of resolution and r-free in protein X-ray crystallography